 Besides helping his family in Canada, Ilko and Walentina managed to send regular help to relatives in the former Soviet Ukraine and provided financial assistance to many humanitarian projects.
 He finally travelled to see his beloved Ukraine in 1992 and remaining family members who survived the Russian Stalinist regime.
 His patriotic feelings did not leave him until his dying days.
 Our family will mourn the passing of this remarkable survivor, who through his stories and by example taught us about hard work, human rights, love and forgiveness, and the courage to stand up for what’s right.

 Our family would like to thank Dr. Andrea and Taras Babick and all the caregivers at Holy Family Home who looked after our dad and who were able to find and preserve his personhood in these last years.
 We would also like to thank our friends and families for the many supportive words and acts of kindness that we have received over his many years of life.
 Funeral Divine Liturgy will be celebrated by Msgr.
 Michael Buyachok at 9:00 a.m. on Friday, December 27, at Sts.
 Volodymyr and Olha Ukrainian Catholic Cathedral, 115 McGregor St. Interment will follow at All Saints Cemetery.
 If so desired, the family would appreciate a donation in his memory to the Ukrainian Canadian Social Services - MB Branch, or to a charity of your choice.
 VICHNAYA PAMYAT KORBAN FUNERAL CHAPEL 204-956-2193 www.korbanchapel.ca

-To send flowers to Ilko's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Ilko Cap, please visit our floral store.